Michael P. Milham, MD, PhD

 Dr. Milham is also the founder and director of the Nathan Kline Institute Rockland Sample initiative, which has worked to map brain development, maturation and aging (ages 6 to 85 years old) in 1000 individuals from the Rockland Community, openly sharing all data generated with other scientists.

 Most recently, he has founded the Child Mind Institute Healthy Brain Network – an initiative aiming to create a large-scale (10,000 participants) resource for the scientific community to study child and adolescent mental health.

-Dr. Milham is one of our nation’s most prolific neuroimaging researchers, with over 120 articles published since 2005 and recognition as one of Thomson Reuters Highly Cited Researchers (top 1 percent for Neuroscience and Behavior) in both 2014 and 2015.
+Dr. Milham is one of our nation’s most prolific neuroimaging researchers, with over 250 articles published since 2005 and recognition as one of Thomson Reuters/Clarivate Highly Cited Researchers (top 1 percent for Neuroscience and Behavior) every year since 2014.
 He was also the recipient of the Organization of Human Brain Mapping’s highly prestigious Wiley Young Investigator Award in 2014.

 He has published in the most scientifically respected journals, including the American Journal of Psychiatry, Journal of Neuroscience, Biological Psychiatry, Proceedings of the National Academy of Science and JAMA-Psychiatry.
 He has also received honors and funding support from the National Institute of Mental Health (NIMH).